yujhe/gphotos-cdp/README.md

 Usage of ./bin/gphotos-cdp:
   -album string
-        ID of album to download, has no effect if lastdone file is found or if -start contains full URL -albumtype string
+        ID of album to download, has no effect if lastdone file is found or if -start contains full URL -album-type string
         type of album to download (as seen in URL), has no effect if lastdone file is found or if -start contains full URL (default "album")
-  -batchsize int
+  -batch-size int
         number of photos to download in one batch
   -dev
         dev mode. we reuse the same session dir (/tmp/gphotos-cdp), so we don't have to auth at every run.
-  -dldir string
+  -download-dir string
         where to write the downloads. defaults to $HOME/Downloads/gphotos-cdp.
-  -execpath string
+  -chrome-exec-path string
         path to Chrome/Chromium binary to use
   -from string
         earliest date to sync (YYYY-MM-DD)